asleepynerd/cloudronCrack/README.md

 sudo ./cloudronCrack/install
 ```

+### Well first things first, what is Cloudron?

+Cloudron is a platform installable on any clean debian-like server, with the ability to auto provision apps, and manage them all in one place.
+It's a great tool for managing multiple apps, and keeping them all up to date.
+You can manage mail, dns, and more all in one place.

+Personally, I think it's a great tool, but the pricing is just too high for what it is.

+Wanna check it out?
+Head over to [cloudron.io](https://cloudron.io)

 ### Why i did this

 It's simple, Cloudron is overpriced, and paywalling open source software.
 Charging 30€ per MONTH to installed more than 2 docker containers is 100% a scam, however, yes it comes with support benefits, but there are things like forums for that.